-Results from 2004 to 2016 are shown for all sample locations in Figure 4, and Figure 5 shows minimum, maximum, and average results from 2004-2016.
+Results from 2004 to 2017 are shown for all sample locations in Figure 4, and Figure 5 shows minimum, maximum, and average results from 2004-2017.
 Nutrient concentrations have generally shown a decreasing trend since consistent yearly monitoring began in 2004.
-In August 2016, total nitrogen concentrations in Little Bitterroot Lake had the second lowest average for the entire sampling period, and total phosphorus concentrations exhibited the third lowest average on record.
-Nutrient concentrations were higher in 2015 when compared to 2016.
-Precipitation in the area was higher in 2015 compared to 2016, which may have caused additional nutrients to enter the lake from the surrounding watershed.
-This pattern has been shown in previous sample years, especially 2011 which was a high precipitation year with elevated nutrient concentrations.
+In August 2017, total nitrogen concentrations in Little Bitterroot Lake were slightly higher than those measured in 2016, but results were comparable to samples collected since 2012.
+Concentrations of total phosphorus were also very low and comparable to data collected since 2012.
+Higher concentrations of nutrients have occurred in years with relatively high precipitation such as 2011, which can cause inputs of additional nutrients to enter the lake from the surrounding watershed.